AI2Phil/digame/docs/IMPLEMENTATION_PROMPT_FOR_ROO.md

 - **Critical Priority**: PRODUCTION BLOCKER - Required for go-live
 - **Remember**:-  Correction - we need to always create a Next.js page for our component since this is a Next.js application, not a React Router application, and so the navigation component needs to use the Next.js router (useRouter from next/router).
-**Priority:** confirm the comprehensive menu includes page to this URL as a menu item NextJSComprehensiveNavigation.tsx **Priority:** Enhance Sample Data for Historical Graphs and Predictive Features Using a Fully Database-Driven Approach
+**Priority:** confirm the comprehensive menu includes page to this URL as a menu item NextJSComprehensiveNavigation.tsx **Priority Approach:**
+This following approach ensures that all analytics features operate on consistent, queryable, and maintainable data rather than temporary in-memory mock samples.
+1. Enhance Sample Data for Historical Graphs and Predictive Features Using a Fully Database-Driven Approach.

-I will enhance the API endpoints by eliminating all hardcoded sample data and instead using comprehensive datasets that are properly seeded into the SQLAlchemy 2.0 database.
+2. Enhance the API endpoints by eliminating all hardcoded sample data and instead using comprehensive datasets that are properly seeded into the SQLAlchemy 2.0 database.
 This will ensure that historical graphs and predictive features are powered by actual database-driven data, not static mock data.
 Specifically:

-Update the revenue predictions endpoint to retrieve historical revenue data directly from the SQLAlchemy 2.0 database.
+3. Where a feature, update the predictions endpoint to retrieve historical data directly from the SQLAlchemy 2.0 database.
-Seed realistic historical data into the database to support meaningful and accurate predictions.
+4. Seed realistic historical data into the database to support meaningful and accurate predictions.
 Incorporate historical trends, seasonality, and other business-relevant patterns into the seeded data.
-Implement robust database queries through the ACO service to dynamically fetch the required data for analytics endpoints.
+5. Implement robust database queries through the ACO service to dynamically fetch the required data for analytics endpoints.
-Fully replace the current hardcoded implementation with a production-ready, database-driven solution for both historical visualization and predictive modeling.
+6. Fully replace the current hardcoded implementation with a production-ready, database-driven solution for both historical visualization and predictive modeling.
-This approach ensures that all analytics features operate on consistent, queryable, and maintainable data rather than temporary in-memory mock samples.

 ## Current Implementation Progress